CECS-Jesus/Embedded_Weather_Quest/README.md

 1. **Hardware Setup:** Stack the TM4C123 LaunchPad and CC3100 Booster Pack, and connect the ST7735R LCD.
 2. **Software Setup:**
--Register and note your APPID from openweathermap.org.
+Register and note your APPID from openweathermap.org.
--Replace the APPID placeholder in your project with the actual ID.
+Replace the APPID placeholder in your project with the actual ID.
--Configure your device to connect to an internet access point.
+Configure your device to connect to an internet access point.
--Test the setup using a serial terminal at 115200 baud rate.
+Test the setup using a serial terminal at 115200 baud rate.